hughrun/recipe_trove/docs/index.md

 1. The Trove API does not return everything that is available in the Trove web interface. @recipe_trove is restricted to searching newspaper articles (excluding not just books and other material, but also for example advertisements in newspapers).
 There are also some articles where `articleText` is not returned from an API call - notably the *Australian Women's Weekly* is one of these.
 If `articleText` can't be retrieved, the search will fail.
 This is why, for example, if you ask `@recipe_trove` for 'pizza' you won't get any results.

-2. There is not 'recipes' collection on Trove, what we're searching is newspaper articles with the word 'recipe' in them.
+2. There is not a 'recipes' collection on Trove, what we're searching is newspaper articles with the word 'recipe' in them.
 So as to increase the likelihood that the result will actually be a recipe, any result with a 'relevance' ranking of less than 1.5 is ignored.
 Sometimes this will include *every* result, some of which are actually recipes.

 ## These recipes are terrible - there are weird typos everywhere and I can't understand it.